PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - **Details**:
   - Create a function to validate the date format and check if it is not a future date.
   - Integrate this function into the form submission process.
+  - Display error messages to the user if the 'date of joining' is invalid or missing.
 - **Rationale**: To ensure data integrity and meet validation rules.
 - **Addresses**: Validation rules 1 and 2.